-20. A person must not sell, or attempt to sell, an unclassified computer game if the container, wrapping or casing in which the computer game is
+A person must not sell, or attempt to sell, an unclassified computer game if the container, wrapping or casing in which the computer game is contained bears a marking or other thing indicating or suggesting the computer game has been classified.

-Sale of improperly marked classified computer games
+21 Sale of improperly marked classified computer games

-21. A person must not sell, or attempt to sell, a classified computer game if the container, wrapping or casing in which the computer game is contained bears a mark or other thing indicating the computer game is not classified or has a classification other than the classification it has under this Act.
+A person must not sell, or attempt to sell, a classified computer game if the container, wrapping or casing in which the computer game is contained bears a mark or other thing indicating the computer game is not classified or has a classification other than the classification it has under this Act.

-Prohibition against selling certain classified computer games
+21A Prohibition against selling certain classified computer games

-21A.(1) A person must not sell a classified computer game in a public place unless it is sold with the same title as the title under which it is classified.

-(2) A person must not sell a classified computer game in a public place unless it is sold in the form, without alteration or addition, in which it is classified.
+- (1) A person must not sell a classified computer game in a public place unless it is sold with the same title as the title under which it is classified. - Maximum penalty-60 penalty units. - (2) A person must not sell a classified computer game in a public place unless it is sold in the form, without alteration or addition, in which it is classified.